KyleAtDND/gridpane-api-client-php/README.md

 use GridPane\API\HttpClient as GridPaneAPI;

-$token     = "6wiIBWbGkBMo1mRDMuVwkw1EPsNkeUj95PIz2akv"; // replace this with your GridPane Bearer token
+$token     = "6wiIBWbGkBMo1mRDMuVwkw1EPsNkeUj95PIz2akv"; // replace this with your GridPane Personal Access/Bearer token

 $client = new GridPaneAPI();
 $client->setAuth('bearer', ['token' => $token]);